 Between 1993 and 1997, Joseph Stiglitz served as an active member of the Council of Economic Advisers for the United States, becoming its vice president in 1995.
 Stiglitz was also a member of President Bill Clinton’s economic policy team.

-Joseph Stiglitz helped popularize a new field of economics called “The Economics of Information.”
+Joseph Stiglitz has been an outspoken and significant contributor to work centered around the field of economics.
+He helped popularize a new field of economics called “The Economics of Information.”
 The study focused on studying the effects of information asymmetries and how uninformed citizens could potentially improve their positions in markets with asymmetric information.